Evaluating Opsgenie Alternatives

 xMatters Features

-- Full range of capabilities for managing incidents, including instant alerts and notifications, escalation rules, collaboration tools for planning and executing response actions, and analytics for measuring performance against objectives.
+- xMatters covers incident management from alert to resolution, with notifications, escalation rules, collaboration tools for planning and executing response actions, and analytics for measuring performance against objectives.

 - Code-free workflow builder that can help automate key incident tasks.